How to get rid of thistle from your vegetable garden

 Bull or spear thistle has distinctive spiny leaves and vibrant purple flowers.
 It tends to invade disturbed areas and can quickly become a nuisance in your vegetable garden.
 The Bull thistle can easily be recognized by its taproots.

-Canadian Thistle (Cirsium arvense), also known as Canada Thistle, Creeping Thistle, or Field Thistle, is a highly invasive perennial weed native to Europe and parts of Asia.
+The Canadian Thistle (Cirsium arvense), also known as Canada Thistle, Creeping Thistle, or Field Thistle, is a highly invasive perennial weed native to Europe and parts of Asia.

 Despite its name, it is not native to Canada but was introduced to North America by early European settlers (around 1600).
-Nowadays it is widespread across the United States and Canada, causing significant problems for farmers and gardeners alike.
+Nowadays it is widespread across the United States and Canada, causing significant problems for farmers and gardeners.Â

-General characteristics of the Canadian Thistle
+General Characteristics of the Canadian Thistle

 Canadian thistle is a member of the Asteraceae family and is characterized by its spiny, lance-shaped leaves that are covered in small hairs.
 The leaves have a distinctive green color, and the plant can grow up to 3-5 feet in height.